 Porsche dealerships have been contacting their respective customers affected by this issue to arrange appointments for a workshop visit.
 The software update takes around one hour and is, of course, free of charge for customers.
 If necessary, the Porsche dealership will provide replacement mobility for this time.

-Will the software update have an impact on the consumption of the vehicle?
-What impact does the update have on consumption, warranty, durability, pollutant emissions etc.?
+Will the software update have any effect on the fuel consumption of the vehicles?
+What influence will the update have on consumption, warranty, durability and pollutant emissions?

 Can customers refuse the update?